swerizwan/verhmm/README.md

 ## Training Steps

 After downloading the dataset, prepare the data by converting vertices/audio data into .npy/.wav files and store them in the directories `dataset/vertices_npy` and `dataset/wav`.
-Execute the script named `process_data.py` from the dataset directory using Python.
 Then, for training, run `main.py` from the root directory using Python.

 ## Running the Demo